ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 ###Comments
 </a>

-The first thing you'll see is a bunch of green text, sitting between /* a  * /.
-This text is comment text, meaning the compiler doesn't read it - it's intended for humans.
-Any text you see between /* and */ is always comment, and some might help you understand the code.
+The first thing you'll see is a bunch of green text, sitting between /* and */.
+Text between /* and */ is always *comments*, meaning the compiler doesn't read it - it's intended for humans.
+Comments are supposed to help you understand the code, but they sometimes fall a bit short of that.

 <a name=”include”>
 ###Including Other Files